qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

     Useful for creating emissive solid color material.
 Adjust the :guilabel:`Emission strength` value to control the intensity of the light.

   Use the :guilabel:`Opacity` slider to adjust transparency.
-For :guilabel:`Base color` and :guilabel:`Emission`, users can enable |dataDefine| to control the appearance based on data/attribute.
 * :guilabel:`Physically Based (with textures)`: same as the :guilabel:`Physically Based`, but users can input more complex texture maps.
-These following textures are available:
+Available options are:

   * :guilabel:`Base color texture`: represents color, pattern, visual detail of the material.
   * :guilabel:`Metalness texture`: applies metallic material to the surface.